Skip to content

 value: 100s

-2. envs ENV_REMOTE_JOB_ENVS OSS configuration, including OSS host access key secret key bucket information, and send the obtained JVM dump file to OSS.
+2. envs ENV_REMOTE_JOB_ENVS including host access key secret key bucket information, sending the obtained JVM dump file to OSS, AWS, and OBS work similarly by changing the environment variables.

-3. interval ENV_REMOTE_JOB_INTERVAL The time interval at which DataKit actively calls the interface to obtain the latest tasks.
+3. interval ENV_REMOTE_JOB_INTERVAL Time interval for DataKit to actively call the interface to obtain the latest task.

-Please note that the version of the Agent: dd-java-agent.jar used should not be lower than v1.4.0-guance.
+Note, the used Agent:dd-java-agent.jar version should not be lower than v1.4.0-guance

 Feedback